xmos/lib_xua/lib_xua/doc/rst/sw_audio.rst

     - 12.288
     - 2

-The master clock must be supplied by an external source e.g. clock generator, fixed oscillators, PLL etc to generate the two frequencies to support 44.1kHz and 48kHz audio frequencies (e.g. 11.2896/22.5792MHz and 12.288/24.576MHz respectively).
-This master clock input is then provided to the CODEC and the XMOS device.
+The master clock must be supplied by an external source e.g. clock generator, fixed oscillators, PLL etc to generate the two frequencies to support
+44.1kHz and 48kHz audio frequencies (e.g. 11.2896/22.5792MHz and 12.288/24.576MHzrespectively).
+This master clock input is then provided to the external audio hardware and the xCORE device.

 Port Configuration (xCORE Master)
 +++++++++++++++++++++++++++++++++

-The default software configuration is CODEC Slave (xCORE master).
-That is, the XMOS device provides the BCLK and LRCLK signals to the CODEC.
+The default software configuration is xCORE is I2S master.
+That is, the XMOS device provides the BCLK and LRCLK signals to the audio hardware

 XS1 ports and XMOS clocks provide many valuable features for implementing I2S.
 This section describes how these are configured